Thorpy/BioBlitz/README.md

 ## How to Play

 The game runs on a Raspberry Pi, and the captive portal ([https://github.com/Splines/raspi-captive-portal](https://github.com/Splines/raspi-captive-portal)) spawns a Wi-Fi hotspot that redirects users to a welcome page.
-The welcome page then redirects the user, upon pressing the start button, to the FastAPI server that hosts the BioBlitz game.
+The welcome page then redirects the user (upon pressing the start button) to the FastAPI server that hosts the BioBlitz game.

 ## Prerequisites